danrneal/court-hearing-schedule/README.md

 You can reset the day to remove hearing numbers to start over.
 A sample sqlite database will be initialized automatically.
 To reset the database, simply delete and it will re-initialize to the sample data.

-If you wanted to add another valid time slot, all that would be required would be to add the time to the list in Models/Hearing.cs and in Pages/Create.cshtml.cs.
+If you wanted to add another valid time slot, all that would be required would be to add the time to the list in Models/Hearing.cs.